-- Mercury is 36 Million miles (58 Kilometres) away from the sun.
-This may sound a long way but it actually makes it the closest planet to the sun.
+- Mercury is 36 Million miles (58 Kilometres) away from the Sun.
+This may sound a long way, but it makes it the closest planet to the Sun.

 - Mercury was named after the Roman God of messages Mercury who was believed to be the fastest of the Greek Gods.
-This is due to the planets quick orbit of the sun, travelling at a speedy 30 miles (48 kilometres) per second.
+This is due to the planets quick orbit of the Sun, travelling at a very fast speed of 30 miles (48 kilometres) per second.

-- Thanks to its speed and close position to the sun a year on Mercury is 88 days.
-This is the length of time it takes for the planet to orbit the sun
+- Thanks to its speed and proximity to the Sun a year on Mercury is 88 days.
+This is the length of time it takes for the planet to orbit the Sun

-- On Mercury there is a huge difference in temperature on the side of the planet facing the sun and the side facing away.
-The temperature on the side of Mercury facing the sun reaches an very hot 400 degrees Celcius (750 degrees Fahrenheit) and drops to a rather chilly -200 degrees Celcius (-328 degrees Fahrenheit) on the other side.
+- On Mercury, there is a considerable difference in temperature on the side of the planet facing the Sun and the side facing away.
+The temperature on the side of Mercury facing the Sun reaches a scorching 400 degrees Celcius (750 degrees Fahrenheit) and drops to a rather chilly -200 degrees Celcius (-328 degrees Fahrenheit) on the other side.

 - The surface of Mercury is mostly deep pits and dry craters.
-This make it look a little bit like our moon.
+This makes it look a little bit like our moon.
 Some of the pits are miles deep.

 - There are no seasons on Mercury.
-The axis on Mercury is not tilted and there dor the Sun stays the same distance from the planet.
+The axis on Mercury is not tilted and there for the Sun stays the same distance from the planet.

 - It was once believed that Mercury was two separate planets.
 Due to the planet being visible at two separate points during the day, Ancient Greeks believed Mercury was two different planets and named them Mercury and Apollo before realising they were the same one.

-- Two Aircrafts have visited Mercury from Earth to learn more about the planet.
+- Two Aircraft have visited Mercury from Earth to learn more about the planet.